clreyes/GettingAndCleaningData/CodeBook.md

 - Use <em>features</em> to name columns with features (measurements) of experiment

 ### Step 5 - Extract Measurements of Mean and Standard Deviation

+- Using function <em>grep</em> find features with measurements of mean and standard deviation
+- Create a vector <em>"col.names"</em> with identified features in addition to subject and activity name columns
+- Reduce <em>train.test</em> dataset to